dougschallmoser/trailblaze/README.md

 Trailblaze your way to new outdoor friends.
 Trailblaze is a geosocial single page application built with React/Redux/Rails.
 Find new friends in your area, communicate, explore trails and go on outdoor adventures.

-Utilizes JSON Web Tokens, WebSockets, Google APIs, ActionCable, and hooks.
+Utilizes JSON Web Tokens, WebSockets, Google APIs, ActionCable, global state, Thunk middlware, and modern React hooks.

 [Demo Video](https://youtu.be/Pzksvd9wRZM)